carcamano/mingw-on-windows/readme.md

-# How to Install Mngw on Windows to use Libxml2 with Go Lang
+# How to Install Mingw on Windows to use Libxml2 with Go Lang

 ## Step 1